mesophil/scrapy-pg/README.md

 `python3 filter_data.py [options]`

 type `python3 filter_data.py --help` for more information.
-The results are shown in `filtered_items.csv`.
+The results are shown in an appropriately named `.csv` in the same directory.

 To efficiently find the item of interest, search the product ID in Google.